mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/activity_indicator.rst

 Activity Indicator
 ******************

-The Activity Indicator element provides a simple widget showing background activity (Ajax calls and pending map tile requests).
+The activity indicator element provides a simple widget showing background activity (Ajax calls and pending map tile requests).
 In the default configuration it uses a spinner GIF to work.
 This can be easily modified by overriding the CSS for the widget.